This post may contain affiliate links. Read the full disclosure here.

 - Practice your favorite sport

-This category is probably the first thing that comes to most peoples minds when they hear self-care.
+This category is probably the first thing that comes to most people’s minds when they hear self-care.
 Pampering yourself is the more “luxurious” category of self-care.
-Going to the spa, taking long really long baths surrounded by candles, etc. Those are wonderful ways to relax and de-stress.
-For me, sometimes papering myself just means sitting alone and watching The Bachelor uninterrupted with a bowl of ice cream.
+Going to the spa, taking really long baths surrounded by candles, etc. Those are wonderful ways to relax and de-stress.
 We all might have different ideas of what “pampered” means to us, but the important part is making time for it!

 - Take a relaxing bath